Lebedinskiy/cypress-example-kitchensink/doc/README.md

 Grabbing a bare bones Concourse pipeline is a good way to start kicking the tires.
 Luckily, there are lots of examples to choose from in the Concourse repos.

+Note: If you need more examples for resource types you can visit https://github.com/concourse/concourse/wiki/Resource-Types

 In our case we will use my pipeline which located https://github.com/Lebedinskiy/cypress-example-kitchensink/blob/master/ci/pipeline.yml

 What this pipeline will do: